Welcome to the Swim Across America - Rhode Island Open Water Swim.

 Online Purchase: Orca is offering a 15% discount on all Orca wetsuits with code SAAPARTICIPANT15.

 SAA My Way is our virtual offering where you decide your activity and timeline.
 Register with a $50 self-donation and we’ll send you an SAA Swag Bag to show off your spirit.
 All donations raised for your My Way will support our SAA-Rhode Island event.
-If you meet the fundraising minimum and later choose to join us at the swim, we can change your registration status.
 Click here to learn about all the ways you can have fun your way!

 To sign up as an SAA My Way participant for our SAA-RI event, click the register button above and select 'SAA My Way' as your participation type.